NY & DC AGs v. NRA

-ABOUT THE INVESTIGATION
+ABOUT THE CASE

-In an amazing bit of candor, James admitted that, because the "NRA has an office here in New York State and what we want to do is investigate to see whether or not they have in fact complied with the not-for-profit law in the state of New York.”
+In an amazing bit of candor, James admitted that, because the "NRA has an office here in New York State," she would "investigate to see whether or not they have in fact complied with the not-for-profit law in the state of New York.”
 (See New York Daily News, July 12, 2018.)

 "The NRA will cooperate with any appropriate inquiry into its finances," says William A. Brewer III, partner at Brewer, Attorneys & Counselors and counsel to the NRA.
-"The NRA is prepared for this, and has full confidence in its accounting practices and commitment to good governance."
+"The NRA is prepared for this and has full confidence in its accounting practices and commitment to good governance."

-Since the launch of the investigation, the NRA has faced an adversary masquerading as an independent regulator.
-However, on October 1, 2019, the Attorney General’s office threw all of that pretense aside when it sued Ackerman McQueen, the NRA’s former advertising agency, seeking to enforce a subpoena issued in connection with the investigation into the NRA.
+Since the launch of the NYAG’s investigation, the NRA has faced an adversary masquerading as an independent regulator.
+However, on October 1, 2019, the Attorney General’s office threw all of that pretense aside when it sued Ackerman McQueen, the NRA’s former multipurpose agent, seeking to enforce a subpoena issued in connection with the investigation into the NRA.

 As noted in an article from The Hill, dated October 1, 2019, the NRA believes the NYAG’s pursuit violates the NRA’s legal rights.

 On October 31, 2019, a hearing on these matters was conducted in New York County State Supreme Court.
 We noted then that this is not a dispute about whether Attorney General James can access NRA-related documents.
-It’s a dispute about whether she can do so secretly, in a manner designed to circumvent the NRA’s clear legal rights — including the right to protect our members’ personal information from a political witch hunt.”
+It’s a dispute about whether she can do so secretly, in a manner designed to circumvent the NRA’s clear legal rights — including the right to protect our members’ personal information from a political witch hunt.

 “The relief sought by the Attorney General is an unprecedented, alarming expansion of the government’s power,” says Brewer.
 “The Attorney General seeks the ability to upend legally formed, appropriate relationships between fiduciaries without any demonstration of need or an entitlement to do so.
 In practical terms, the Attorney General – in her zeal to attack the NRA – seeks to conduct a secret investigation in a situation never intended by the legislature or countenanced by any court.
 The NRA must protect its privileges and its members’ confidential information.
 We are confident in our legal position, and anxiously await the ruling from the court.”

 that endorses the position of the NRA, writing, “…a secrecy order like the one sought by the OAG [Office of the Attorney General of New York] would depart radically from the statutory scheme of the CPLR, and would set a dangerous precedent diminishing the procedural and substantive rights of others who may come into disfavor with New York State authorities.”
 News of Professor Miller’s position captured front-page headlines in The New York Law Journal.

 “Without any indication that a shred of evidence is unavailable to her, the Attorney General seeks an order commanding a witness to produce potentially privileged documents in secret, in order to prevent the owner of the privilege from protecting it,” says Brewer.
 “As Professor Miller notes, the type of ‘secrecy order’ the Attorney General requests is not only unprecedented, but dangerous.”